TodePond/TodePondDotCom/wikiblogarden/london/cardboard/cutouts/readme.md

 "I started when everyone else did" he told me.
 "The only difference is, I never stopped.
 And it turns out someone set up a gym exactly where the-"

-"MR THOMAS!" said the loudest and most respected person in the school, Mrs Gordon, waking in with her walking stick.
+"MR THOMAS!" said the loudest and most respected person in the school, Mrs Gordon, walking in with her walking stick.
 She's deputy head teacher, loved and feared by all children and adults alike.
 She's the one that got me this job in the first place.

 "MARVELLOUS assembly today.
 My class were RAVING about it.
 FULLY ENGAGED.
 And they had so many FOLLOW UP QUESTIONS afterwards.
 You MUST COME and speak with them this afternoon."

 "Oh- uhh- yes- I"

-"DON'T WORRY Mr Thomas, I'll take your class for the end of the day" she said while sitting in between the two of us.
+"DON'T WORRY Mr Thomas, I'll take your class for the end of the day" she said while sitting herself down in between the two of us.
 "BESIDES.
-I've been looking forward to saying hello to AMEER again anyway"
+I've been looking forward to saying hello to AMEER again anyway."

 Then she gave me a wink.

 ## Ukulele

 I brought in my ukulele to show the class.
 Mo loved it.
 He brought it to the sensory room and looked at himself in mirror as he played it.
 Strumming strumming strumming.
 In his own world, strumming strumming strumming.
 Then he turned to me and said the most words I ever heard him say in a row.

 "You want to hear it?"

 Yes!
 Yes I do!

 Then he sung me a song.
 It was beautiful!
-I think he learned it from Peppa Pig.
+I think he learnt it from Peppa Pig.

 We managed to film him doing it a second time, and we showed his mum at the end of the day.
 His mum was such a kind woman, and always wore an elegant headscarf.
 Mo enjoyed showing her the song again and again, and I decided to leave my ukulele at school.
 It's ok, I had another one at home anyway!

+## Making

+I told him that this would either be my making or my breaking, and he said to me, looking me dead in the eye, "It'll be your making, lad."

 ## Windmill